Maastro-CDS-Imaging-Group/PET-CT-data-pipeline/README.md

 # Notebooks, scripts and utilities for PET-CT data processing

-For segmentation of Head-and-Neck gross tumour volume using deep-learning based PET and CT information fusion.
+For segmentation of Head-and-Neck gross tumor volume using deep learning-based PET-CT fusion models.

-## Repository structure
-TODO

 ------------